kubernetes-sigs/cluster-api/docs/proposals/20240930-machine-drain-rules.md

 ### Non-Goals

-* Change the drain behavior for DaemonSet and static Pods (we’ll continue to skip draining for both)
+* Change the drain behavior for DaemonSet and static Pods (we’ll continue to skip draining for both).
+  While the drain behavior itself won't be changed, we will stop waiting for detachment of volumes of DaemonSet Pods.

 ### Future work